Bruno-SSC/node_test/commit_log.md

 commit 2
     I "finished it".
 However, I neglected a lot in terms of style and naming things.
 The classes are terrible, the css is messed, the IDs are messed, I just writed it to work, not to be good.
-    For forther use, I would rewrite everything with BEM in css, more thoughtful IDs and cleaner HTML and Javascript.
+    For forther use, I would rewrite everything with BEM in css, more thoughtful IDs and cleaner HTML and Javascript. commit 3
+    I capped the quantity value to 5 and added another event trigger.